What is a network operations manager?

 What does a typical day look like for a network operations manager?

 The day-to-day responsibilities can vary based on the size and nature of the organization.
-On a typical day, they might work on designing and implementing network systems, monitoring system performance, ensuring network security, troubleshooting issues that arise, and leading a team of IT professionals.
+On a typical day, they might work on designing and implementing network systems, monitoring system performance, ensuring network security, troubleshooting issues that arise, and leading a team of IT pros.
 It’s also common to attend management meetings and collaborate with other teams.

 How does a network operations manager fit into larger organizational goals?